lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 > My advice: Look at the privileged commands that were run.
 That should get you started.

 ### The user installed a package on the machine using elevated privileges.
 According to the logs, what is the full COMMAND?

+We're looking for actions committed with elevated privileges, and in a Linux system, this means looking for uses of the `sudo` command.

 **Answer**: